statengeneraal/laws-markdown/verdrag/verdrag/tussen/het/koninkrijk/der/nederlanden/en/britse/maagdeneilanden/etc/BWBV0003536/README.md

 (iii) either Contracting Party introduce new legislation which enables other forms of exchange of information;

-b) If the Netherlands enters into arrangements with other jurisdiction for the provision of information with respect to taxes that are less burdensome in any material respect than the provisions of the Agreement, the British Virgin Islands may initiate discussions with the Netherlands with a view to modifying the Agreement to have similar arrangements. <sup> 1)  [Red: Noot redactie: hier wordt kennelijk „another” bedoeld.]  </sup>
+b) If the Netherlands enters into arrangements with other<sup> 1) [Red: Noot redactie: hier wordt kennelijk „another” bedoeld.] </sup> jurisdiction for the provision of information with respect to taxes that are less burdensome in any material respect than the provisions of the Agreement, the British Virgin Islands may initiate discussions with the Netherlands with a view to modifying the Agreement to have similar arrangements.

 ### Article  6

 This Protocol shall form an integral part of the Agreement between the Kingdom of the Netherlands and the British Virgin Islands for the Exchange of Information With Respect to Taxes, and shall enter into force on the same date as the Agreement.

 ### Article  7

 The Contracting Parties may, by mutual arrangement, amend this Protocol at any time in writing.
 Such amendment shall enter into force on the first day of the second month after the Contracting Parties have notified each other in writing through diplomatic channels that the constitutional or internal requirements for the entry into force of the amendment have been complied with.

 IN WITNESS WHEREOF the undersigned, being duly authorized thereto by their respective Governments, have signed this Protocol.
-DONE at The Hague this 11 <sup>th</sup> day of September 2009, in duplicate, in the English language.  *For the Kingdom of the Netherlands:*  J. C. DE JAGER State Secretary for Finance  *For the British Virgin Islands:*  RALPH T. O’NEAL Premier and Minister of Finance
+DONE at The Hague this 11<sup>th</sup> day of September 2009, in duplicate, in the English language. *For the Kingdom of the Netherlands:* J. C. DE JAGER State Secretary for Finance *For the British Virgin Islands:* RALPH T. O’NEAL Premier and Minister of Finance

 ####Verdrag tussen het Koninkrijk der Nederlanden en de Britse Maagdeneilanden inzake de uitwisseling van informatie betreffende belastingen